Comparing Our ProBLEN HGH Supplements With Others

-Unfortunately, there are many web sites such as the one you mentioned.
-In fact, I wrote a long article several years ago warning those looking for HGH products about such sites and their so-called product ratings.
+Unfortunately, there are many websites such as the one you mentioned.
+In fact, I wrote a long article several years ago warning those looking for HGH supplements about such sites and their so-called product ratings.

 I wish you had read my article before you made your purchase, then at least you would have had a better understanding of what those sites are and what their one goal is.

 If you would like to read the article: